hapax/hapax.github.io/assets/chandra.md

 $$

-Thus, our naive guess for an upper bound on the size of a neutron star is within an order of magnitude of the state-of-the-art answer as well!
+Thus, our naive guess for an upper bound on the size of a neutron star is still reasonably close to the best known bound!

 ### A. Donuts and boxes <a id="sec-A" name="sec-A"></a>